boushphong/dsa/1. Data Structures & Algorithms/Dijkstra.md

 ## Some Characteristics of Dijkstra
 - Once a node is popped out of the heap, that means we have found the shortest distance to that node.
 The remainder of that node in the heap are stale.
-  - This is because we always greedily choose the minimum distance to a node from the heap to process, hence the first occurance of a node would always be the shortest distance to that node.
+  - This is because we always greedily choose the minimum distance to a node from the heap to process, hence the first occurrence of a node would always be the shortest distance to that node.

 ## Implementation
 ```python